 - The Pastor officiating your wedding ceremony is a representative of the church to facilitate God’s blessing, and of the state to ensure that your marriage is legal.
 However, the pastor does not “marry” the couple.
 You are marrying each other.
 You, with God’s help, are the agents of this sacred covenant.

 - If you are divorced, you need to be willing to discuss openly with the pastor the circumstances leading to the dissolution of your previous marriage and your own healing process since the divorce.
 Our church has no stated policy regarding the re-marriage of divorced people, but expects that the pastor will exercise careful discretion in determining a couple’s fitness for marriage, and may refuse to perform a ceremony.

 - Having a wedding in a church will not guarantee a successful marriage.
 However, if your decision to be married in a church symbolizes that you have sought and will continue to seek God’s help in making and fulfilling your mutual commitment, you have a strong foundation for your relationship.
 For this reason, we strongly encourage membership in a local church.

 Wedding Ceremonies at the United Church of Christ in Bayberry

-Setting the Date: A wedding date must be confirmed at least 3 months prior to the intended date.
-Therefore, in order to allow for time for the church office to check for possible conflicts, please initiate your request about 4 months before the wedding date.
+Setting the Date: A wedding date must be confirmed at least three months prior to the intended date.
+Therefore, in order to allow for time for the church office to check for possible conflicts, please initiate your request at least four months before the wedding date.
 Please use the form which may be downloaded at the end of this policy.

 Wedding Counseling/conferences: The Pastor will schedule a minimum of three appointments with both of you.
 The purposes of these meetings will be to discuss the fundamental elements of a lasting marriage, cover the details involved in preparing a meaningful wedding ceremony, and to explain the legal requirements for matrimony.